lrnv/Copulas.jl/README.md

 C = ClaytonCopula(3,0.7) # A 3-variate Clayton Copula with θ = 0.7
 D = SklarDist(C,(X₁,X₂,X₃)) # The final distribution

-# This generates a (3,1000)-sized dataset from the multivariate distribution D
-simu = rand(D,1000)
+simu = rand(D,1000) # Generate a dataset

-# While the following estimates the parameters of the model from a dataset:
+# You may estimate a copula using the `fit` function:
 D̂ = fit(SklarDist{FrankCopula,Tuple{Gamma,Normal,LogNormal}}, simu)
 # Increase the number of observations to get a beter fit (or not?)
 ```

 The list of availiable copula models is *very* large, check it out on our [documentation](https://lrnv.github.io/Copulas.jl/stable) !

 The general implementation philosophy is for the code to follow the mathematical boundaries of the implemented concepts.
-In particular, this is the only implementation in any language that allows for **all** Archimedean copulas to be sampled: we simply use the Williamson transformation for non-standard generators, you may even give you generator as a black-box function !
+For example, this is the only implementation we know (in any language) that allows for **all** Archimedean copulas to be sampled: we use the Williamson transformation for non-standard generators, including user-provided black-box ones.

 ## Contributions are welcome

-If you want to contribute to the package, found a bug in it or simply want to chat, do not hesitate to open an issue and chat!
+If you want to contribute to the package, found a bug in it or simply want to chat, simply open an issue!

 ## Citation